 Business administrators are responsible for the organizing, managing and operating functions of a company.

-Even if you don’t think you’re interested in this area, these words are still very useful for understanding business in general.
+And even if you don’t think you’re interested in this profession, these words are still very useful for understanding business, in general.

 Traits You Need for a Career in Business Administration

 Business administration involves running the day-to-day operations of an organization.
 This may sound easy, but your scope of work may include managing products, people and the direction of your business.
 Below are some words that are often used to describe a successful business administrator.

 - Enterprising.
 This means that you’re quick to see new business opportunities and use them to the financial benefit of your business.
 You show a willingness to take risks and create new projects.

 - A team player.
 You work well with others.
 You have the people skills to manage and work with your co-workers, employees and business partners.

 - Goal-oriented.
 You’re deeply involved in setting and achieving goals that will drive your sales and profits into long-term success.
 You’re someone who is organized and focused on producing results.